 I am the husband to an amazing wife.
 Her name is Sarah, and we have been married since 1998.
 She is the love of my life and a true partner in ministry, and if you haven’t met her, I can’t wait to introduce you to her.

 God has blessed me with four awesome boys, whom I can’t say enough good about.
+We have also recently added a little girl to our family; her name is Hope and we just brought her home from China!
 If you’re in the halls of the Family Life Center on a Sunday, chances are you’ll catch us trying to navigate the hallways holding on to little hands, Bibles, take home papers, and movies from the NFC library.
 It’s a busy time, but I wouldn’t trade it for all the riches in the world.

 The last member of our family is a little rat-looking thing we call a dog.
 Because of our kids’ animal dander allergies, we have a Hairless Chinese Crested; his name is Jasper, and he brings great joy to our family.